facelessuser/label-bot/README.md

 2. Also make sure you set `GH_AUTH` variable which is the access token by which the bot user is authenticated.
    Normally `repo` privileges are sufficient.
 Learn how to setup an [access token][access] by checking out the documentation.
+3. Optionally, set up `GH_BOT_LINK` which will link to whatever you specify when you click the "details" associated with the status of the CI event.
-3. Setup a webhook in your repository.
+4. Setup a webhook in your repository.
 Point the URL to your running app.
 Ensure it sends data via JSON.
 Use a token with high entropy and make sure it is used by your webhook, but also assigned to `GH_SECRET` in your app's environmental variables.
 Lastly, make sure the webhook sends requests for: